paulatz/tv-minibrowsers/Stadia/README.md

-To build
+To run the project in place:
 npm install
+npm start

-npm run-script make
+To build deb and rpm packages: npm run make